-Six months ended June 30, 2010 (in thousands of United States dollars) Chilean Earthquake Xynthia Total Net claims and claim expenses incurred \$(159,378) \$(23,895) \$(183,273) Net reinstatement premiums earned Lost profit commissions 27,000 (6,577) 2,679 (852) 29,679 (7,429) Net impact on Reinsurance segment underwriting result \$(138,955) \$(22,068) \$(161,023) Impact on Reinsurance segment combined ratio 35.3% 5.1% 40.9%
+Six mo Six months ended June 30, 2010 (in thousands of United States dollars) Chilean Earthquake Xynthia Total Net claims and claim expenses incurred \$(159,378) \$(23,895) \$(183,273) Net reinstatement premiums earned Lost profit commissions 27,000 (6,577) 2,679 (852) 29,679 (7,429) Net impact on Reinsurance segment underwriting result \$(138,955) \$(22,068) \$(161,023) Impact on Reinsurance segment combined ratio 35.3% 5.1% 40.9%

 During the first six months of 2010 and 2009, we experienced favorable development on prior year reserves of \$186.6 million and \$121.1 million, respectively.
 Included in the favorable development on prior year reserves in the first six months of 2010 were \$94.0 million and \$92.5 million attributable to our specialty unit and catastrophe unit, respectively.
 The favorable development in our specialty unit in the first six months of 2010 was associated with actuarial assumption changes of \$31.4 million made in the first quarter of 2010, principally in our casualty clash and surety lines of business primarily as a result of revised initial expected loss ratios and loss development factors due to actual experience coming in better than expected, and partially offset by an increase in reserves within our workers compensation per risk line of business; \$28.0 million due to a decrease in case reserves and additional case reserves, which are reserves established at the contract level for specific losses or large events; and \$34.5 million due to actual reported losses coming in lower than expected in the current quarter on prior accident years events.
-In addition, the favorable development in our catastrophe unit for the first six months of 2010 was primarily due to reductions in the estimated ultimate losses on certain specific catastrophe events as a result of a review conducted during the second quarter of 2010, combined with decreases in estimated ultimate losses on certain specific events within the catastrophe unit, and lower than expected claims emergence.
-The favorable development in the first six months of 2009 was the result of reductions in estimated ultimate losses on certain specific events within the catastrophe unit, and lower than expected claims emergence within our special unit, and lower than expected claims emergence within our special ultimate losses on certain specific events within the catastrophe unit, and lower than expected claims emergence within our special ultimate losses on certain specific
+In addition, the favorable development in our catastrophe unit for the first six months of 2010 was primarily due to reductions in the estimated ultimate losses of mature, large, mainly international catastrophe events as a result of a review conducted during the second quarter of 2010, combined with decreases in estimated ultimate losses on certain specific catastrophe events as a result of lower than expected claims emergence.
+The favorable development in the first six months of 2009 was the result of reductions in estimated ultimate losses on certain specific events within the catastrophe unit, and lower than expected claims emergence within our specialty unit, as discussed in more detail below.